 NIVA Risk Assessment database (NIVA RAdb)

-Use of available exposure and effect data are key to performing hazard and risk assessment of pollutants, and compiling different sources of data are often done in a case-by-case manner.
+Use of available exposure and effect data are key to performing hazard and risk assessment of chemical and non-chemical stressors, and compiling different sources of data are often done in a case-by-case manner.
 Processing data is thus highly cumbersome and time-consuming, whereas the availability of data is a large source of uncertainty in resulting assessments.
-The NIVA Risk Assessment database (NIVA RAdb) has been developed as a module-based tool to facilitate the assembly, organization, integration, visualization and quality assurance of available exposure and effect information in order to speed up and perform consistent handling of relevant data (fig. 1).
+The NIVA Risk Assessment database (NIVA RAdb) has been developed as a module-based database tool to facilitate the assembly, organization, integration, visualization and quality assurance of exposure and effect information in order to speed up and perform consistent handling of relevant data for research and regulatory purposes (fig. 1).

 The resulting multi-level assemblies of data can be used within hazard assessment to identify the MOA of one or more stressors, to link molecular responses to higher organization level effects and to identify potential stressors among large assemblies of pollutants that can give rise to a given AO.
-The NIVA RAdb also support risk assessment by calculating risk quotients (RQs) of single pollutants and mixtures of these on basis of exposure (typically measured or predicted environmental concentrations) and effect data (typically NOEC, ECx, PNEC or EQS values) and can identify risk drivers (most toxic chemicals), relevant toxic endpoints (i.e. MIE, KE and AO), susceptible species and species sensitivity distributions for a given exposure scenario.
-Recent development includes integration of non-chemical stressors such as ionizing radiation into the hazard and risk assessments procedures.
-Although the current version covers aquatic species, effort to expand this to terrestrial species and mammals are ongoing.
+The NIVA RAdb also supports risk assessment by calculating risk quotients (RQs) of single stressors and combinations of these (mixtures) on basis of exposure and effect data, and can identify risk drivers (stressors with largest risk contributing potential), relevant toxic endpoints (i.e. across different MIE, KE and AO), susceptible species and species sensitivity distributions for a given exposure scenario.
+Recent development includes integration of non-chemical stressors such as ionizing radiation, non-ionizing radiation, nanoparticles, nano- and micro-scaled plastics.
+The current version (v1.3) covers aquatic species, albeit effort to expand this to other species and environmental matrixes is ongoing.